nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

 ## 🍓 Overview

-This write-up is for those working with the **HiWonder LanderPi** robot who want to implement **autonomous strawberry detection and picking** using computer vision and robotic arm control.
+This write-up is for those working with the **HiWonder LanderPi** robot and want to implement **autonomous strawberry detection and picking** using computer vision and robotic arm control.
 However, the major focus of this tutorial is targeted towards **optimized arm control** and an end-effector **gripper** rather than vision-based detection.
 The entire pipeline covers:

 - Training a custom **YOLOv11** model on ripe/unripe strawberry classes (Very brief!)